Blackfire scenarios provides a powerful way to test your application

 on a regular basis, like when you deploy your code on a staging environment or in

 production, or when you create a pull-request to add a new feature or fix a bug.

 The idea is to assess the performance of your code and to check its behavior.

-Scenarios are run when triggered.
+Scenarios are run within builds, periodic or externally triggered.